Three questions you need to ask before building your NGO’s social media strategy

 You might ask: how do I decide what my content pillars will be?

 When you’re done with this process, you can start all over again for the next needs, goals, objections and so on.
-This is a sure-fire and not so daunting way to build a well-oiled content generation machine for your NGO.
+This is a sure-fire and not so daunting way to improve your organisation’s content generation efforts.

 Now that you’ve answered these questions, enjoy building and implementing your social media strategy!
 I’m confident it’ll be a much more gratifying process.